 Committee working hard to meet new funding requirements

-The Windsor Daycare Centre is anxious to get started building at their new location near the library.
-Their current building was for sale but was taken off of the market until the project details are revised.
+Windsor Daycare Centre employees are anxious to get started building at their new location near the library.
 (C. Morris-Underhill photo)

 With construction on the new Windsor Daycare Centre stalled, those associated with the project are working hard to get it back on track.